 Walter Scott FRSE FSA Scot (b.1771 – d.1832) Scottish historical novelist, playwright, poet, advocate and antiquary.
 Many of his works remain classics of both English-language literature and of Scottish literature.
 Famous titles include Ivanhoe, Rob Roy, The Antiquary, Waverley and The Heart of Midlothian.
 He was also an antiquary, collector and member of the Highland Society and President of the Royal Society of Edinburgh (1820–32).
 He became a Fellow of the Society of Antiquaries of Scotland in 1796, and was Vice-President of the Society in 1827, 1828, 1829.

-David Laing FSA Scot (b.1793 – d.1878) Scottish antiquary and for over fifty years a member of the Society of Antiquaries of Scotland, where he contributed over a hundred papers to the Society’s Proceedings.
+David Laing FSA Scot (b.1793 – d.1878) An expert on Scottish history, art and literature, and a great collector of manuscripts, rare books and historical portraits.
+A Scottish antiquary and for over fifty years a member of the Society of Antiquaries of Scotland, where he contributed over a hundred papers to the Society’s Proceedings.

 Cosmo Nelson Innes FRSE FSA Scot (b.1798 – d.1874) Scottish advocate, judge, historian and antiquary.
 He was a skilled decipherer of ancient Scottish records and helped to compile, edit and index Acts of the Scottish Parliament 1124 – 1707.